Ensemble Estimation of Generalized Mutual Information with Applications to Genomics: Conclusion

 \section{Conclusion}

-We derived the MSE convergence rates for plug-in KDE-based estimators of MI measures between $\mathbf{X}$ and $\mathbf{Y}$ when they have only continuous components and for the case where $\mathbf{Y}$ is discrete and $\mathbf{X}$ is continuous.
-We also showed how convergence rates can be obtained for the case when $\X$ and/or $\Y$ contain a mixture of discrete and continuous components.
-Using these rates, we defined ensemble estimators that achieve an MSE rate of $O(1/N)$ when the densities are sufficiently smooth and showed that a central limit theorem also holds.
+We derived the MSE convergence rates for general plug-in KDE-based estimators of general MI measures between $\mathbf{X}$ and $\mathbf{Y}$ when they have only continuous components and for the case where $\X$ and/or $\Y$ contain a mixture of discrete and continuous components.
+Using these rates, we defined an ensemble estimator GENIE that achieves an MSE rate of $O(1/N)$ when the densities are sufficiently smooth.
 To the best of our knowledge, this is the first nonparametric MI estimator that achieves the MSE convergence rate of $O(1/N)$ in this setting of mixed random variables (i.e. $\X$ and $\Y$ are not both purely discrete or purely continuous).
+We also derived a minimax lower bound on the convergence rate for estimating MI in the continuous case, derived the asymptotic distribution of the estimator, validated the superior convergence rate of the ensemble estimator via experiments, and applied the estimator to analyze feature relevance in single cell data.
+We show that the ensemble estimators for the continuous case achieve the minimax rate for sufficiently smooth densities.
+Future work includes extending this approach to $k$-nn based estimators which are generally computationally easier than KDE estimators and extending the minimax rate for the mixed case considered here.
+We conjecture that the minimax rates in the mixed case are at least as slow as those for the continuous case as the mixed case can be decomposed into a random sum of continuous MI estimators.

 { {} }{ }

 \appendices